Sinéad Goldrick

 Sinéad Goldrick (born 2 May 1990) is an Irish dual code footballer, playing at the highest level in both Gaelic football and Australian rules football.
 She captained Dublin ladies in the 2014 All-Ireland Senior Ladies' Football Championship final and was a member of the Dublin teams that won the All-Ireland Senior Ladies' Football Championship in 2017, 2018 and 2019.
 She was also a member of the Dublin team that won the 2018 Ladies' National Football League.
 In 2019 she won her seventh All Star award.
 During the 2010s she was also a prominent member of the Foxrock–Cabinteely team that won Dublin and Leinster titles and played in All-Ireland finals.
-In October 2019 it was announced that Goldrick has agreed to play for Melbourne Football Club of the AFLW in 2020 and she won a premiership with the club in 2022 (AFLW Season 7).
+In October 2019 it was announced that Goldrick had agreed to play for Melbourne Football Club of the AFLW in 2020 and she won a premiership with the club in 2022 (AFLW Season 7).

 Early years, family and education

 Goldrick attended St. Brigid's Girls National School, Cabinteely.
 Between 2002 and 2008 she completed her secondary level education at Coláiste Íosagáin in Booterstown.
 In addition to Gaelic football, in her youth she was involved in various sports and activities including gymnastics, Irish dancing and athletics.
 She also represented Coláiste Íosagáin at basketball, winning multiple All-Ireland titles.
 She recalls her father taking her to Croke Park for the first time, when she was about 10, to watch a Dublin team, featuring Jason Sherlock, play against Meath in the Leinster Senior Football Championship.
 Between 2008 and 2011 she attended University College Dublin where she gained a BSc in Social Sciences.
 Between 2011 and 2012 she attended the Dublin Institute of Technology where she gained a MSc in Marketing.